TDM — Table Implementation

 Notes:

-• Previous TDM versions saved the tables into the TDM_Reference LU.
-However, as this LU is no longer in use (since TDM 9.0), the tables must be re-extracted into the new LU, namely TDM_TableLevel.
+• In previous TDM versions, tables were saved in the TDM_Reference LU.
+However, as this LU is no longer used (from TDM V9.0), the tables must be re-extracted into the new TDM_TableLevel LU.

 A TDM table-level implementation contains the following steps:

 This step is required for Entities & referential data tasks.
-The list of available referential tables for a TDM task that contains a Business entity and referential data, is populated in the RefList MTable object.
-Populate the RefList with the list of available related tables for each LU.
+The list of available referential tables for a TDM task that contains a Business Entity and referential data is populated in the RefList MTable object.
+Populate the RefList with a list of all available related tables for each LU.
 The following settings should be populated for each record:

-• lu_name - populated by the LU name to enable a selection of the related table in a TDM task based on the task's LUs.
+• lu_name — populated by the LU name to allow selection of the related table in a TDM task based on the task's LUs.

-• reference_table_name - populated by the table name in the source environment.
+• reference_table_name — populated with the table name in the source environment.

-• schema_name - populated by the source DB schema's name that stores the table.
+• schema_name — populated with the name of the source DB schema that stores the table.

 • interface_name — the table's source interface.

-• target_ref_table_name - this is an optional parameter.
-It can be populated when the table names are different in the source and target.
-If empty, the target table name will be taken from the reference_table_name field.
+• target_ref_table_name — an optional parameter.
+Populate it when the table names in the source and target differ.
+If not provided, the target table name is taken from the reference_table_name field.

-• target_schema_name - populated by the target DB schema's name that stores the table.
+• target_schema_name — populated with the name of the target DB that stores the table.

-• table_pk_list - an optional setting.
-Populated by the list of the target's PK fields in the RefList object.
+• table_pk_list — an optional setting.
+Populated with the list of the target table's PK fields in the RefList object.
 These fields can be used later for customizing the load flow to run an Upsert on the target table.

-• truncate_indicator - by default, the TDM runs a delete on the table in the target environment before loading it.
-If you have a permission to run a truncate on the target table and you need to use the truncate instead of the delete (e.g., the target DB is Cassandra), set this indicator to true.
+• truncate_indicator — by default, TDM runs a delete on the table in the target environment before loading it.
+If you have permission to run a truncate on the target table and need to use the truncate instead of delete (e.g., the target DB is Cassandra), set this indicator to true.

-• count_indicator - this setting is set to true, by default, for counting the number of records in the source or target, in order to monitor the task execution.
-Set the indicator to false, if required, in order to avoid counting the records in the target.
+• count_indicator — this setting is set to true by default, enabling counting the number of records in the source or target, as a way to monitor task execution.
+Set this indicator to false, if required, to disable counting records in the target.

-Note that from TDM 9.3.1 onwards, the schema_name and target_schema_name fields can be populated with either:
+Note that from TDM V9.3.1 onwards, the schema_name and target_schema_name fields can be populated with either of the following options:

 • Schema name

 • Global name.
-Add a @ sign before and after the Global name in order to indicate that the schema name needs to be taken from the Global's value.
+Add a @ sign before and after the Global name to indicate that the schema name should be taken from the Global's value.
 For example: @CUSTOMER_SCHEMA_NAME@.
-Populating the schema with a Global is useful when different environments have different schema names.
+Using a Global to populate the schema is useful when different environments have different schema names.

 Click here for more information about MTable objects.

-Step 3 - Optional - Set Different Source and Target Settings for Table-Level Tasks
+Step 3: Optional — Configure Different Source and Target Settings for Table-Level Tasks

-TDM 9.1 enables adding tables to the RefList MTable for the purpose of supporting the setting of different interface, schema name, or table name in the source and target environments for table-level tasks.
-Set the lu_name to TDM_TableLevel as a way to define different settings on the source and target environments for table-level tasks.
+TDM V9.1 enables adding tables to the RefList MTable for the purpose of supporting the setting of different interface, schema name, or table name in the source and target environments for table-level tasks.
+To configure different settings in the source and target environments for table-level tasks, set the lu_name to TDM_TableLevel.

 The TDM table flow uses Fabric Catalog masking.
-You can edit the PII settings in the Catalog, if needed.
+You can edit the PII settings in the Catalog when required.

-Run the Catalog to Identify a Table's Relation and Order
+Run the Catalog to Identify Table Relations and Order

 Run the Discovery job on the table's interfaces.
-Once the job has been completed, the interface metadata would be retrieved from the Catalog.
+Following the job completion, the interface metadata is retrieved from the Catalog.

 TableLevelInterfaces MTable

-By default, the MTable is populated with the TDM DBs to disable a selection of TDM tables by a TDM task.
-It is possible to populate additional DB interfaces in order to exclude them from the table selection in the TDM task or to set special handling for their tables.
-A separate record needs to be set for each DB interface.
+By default, this MTable is populated with the 'TDM' and 'POSTGRESQL_ADMIN' interfaces in order to prevent the TDM tasks from selecting the TDM tables.
+It is possible to populate additional DB interfaces, either to exclude them from table selection in the TDM task or to apply special handling to their tables.
+Each DB interface requires its own record.
 The following settings should be populated for each record:

-• suppress_indicator - if true, the DB tables are excluded from the tables' selection in the TDM task.
-If this field is false, the interface's tables can be selected in a TDM task.
+• suppress_indicator — when set to true, the DB tables are excluded from the selection of tables in a TDM task; when set to false, the interface's tables can be selected in a TDM task.

-• count_indicator - this setting is set to true, by default, for counting the number of records in the source or target, in order to monitor the task execution.
-Set the indicator to false, if required, in order to avoid counting the records in the target.
+• count_indicator — this setting is set to true by default, enabling counting the number of records in the source or target, as a way to monitor task execution.
+Set this indicator to false, if required, to disable counting records in the target.

-• order_flow - an optional setting.
-Populate this setting to run a project's Broadway flow to define customized logic for getting the table's execution order.
-The order flow must have an external output Map named result with the list of the tables and their order.
-For example:
+• order_flow — an optional setting.
+Populate this setting to run a project's Broadway flow.
+The flow defines customized logic for determining the table execution order.
+The order flow must have an external output Map named result, which contains the list of tables and their order.
+An example of an output Map with the execution order:

 {